-If you want to move your laundry room upstairs, expect to spend a little more on that depending on the room size and materials.
+If you want to move your laundry room upstairs, or into a new loft addition, then expect to spend a little more on that depending on the room size and materials.
 A plumber will need to extend the copper pipes, install faucets, and add a longer drain line to hook up your appliances.

 Closet Laundry Room

 Converting a closet to a laundry room is a possibility if you are tight on space.
 In addition to new washer dryer hookups, you will also need to install outlets and proper lighting.
 You might even be able to fit in a little bit of storage above the appliances.

 How much space does a washer and dryer need?
 An average side-by-side washer and dryer set requires 4’x5’ of floor space.
 If you have a washer and dryer that stack upwards as one unit, then you will need 4’x3’ area to install them.
 These units are over 6 feet tall, so overhead shelves and cabinets might not fit unless the ceiling is high or we build upwards into attic space.

 Adding a new laundry room or a internal room addition is a major task.
 It requires the knowledge and experience of a general contractor.
 And also plumbing, electrical work, flooring, and drywall, to name a few other professional services.
 For that reason, it’s wise to outsource your new laundry room addition to a contractor near you who can confidently direct all aspects of a large-scale project.

 Whether your new laundry room is a solo addition or part of a larger home remodeling project, a professional laundry room addition contractor near you can help ensure you’ll have a space that’s done right, and that is just right for you.